 Periodically the Board has reviewed its policies and mission to ensure they fit with the times.
 Many significant policy issues have arisen from the historic drought conditions and were discussed in the 2015 Integrated Resources Plan (IRP) update.
-FY 2016/17 presents an opportune time for Metropolitan to review its policies and determine if changes or refinements should be made as critical decisions are made on broader California water policy matters.
+FY 2016/17 presents an opportune time for Metropolitan to look in the mirror and determine if changes to policies should be made as we make critical decisions on broader California water policy matters.